suslovvr/runawfe-server/wfe-web/src/main/java/ru/runa/wfe/web/framework/README.txt

 - class RequestHandler is abstract base class for all request handlers.
   See package extra for some useful subclasses.

-- subclass of UriToHandlerMapping maps request URI to RequestHandler instances, collecting path parameters along.
+- subclass of UriToHandlerMapper maps request URI to RequestHandler instances, collecting path parameters along.
   I assume it to be done by splitting URI to components (by '/' char) and doing nested switch() on each component;
   there is a helper class UriToHandlerMapping.PathComponents for that.
 Path parameters can only occupy whole component.

 - subclass of RequestParamsParser parses path parameters and HttpServletRequest.getParametersMap() into new instance of RequestHandler.paramsClass.
 If you don't need application-specific parameter types or parameter parsing logic, you may instantiate RequestParamsParser itself in your ServletConfiguration subclass.

+- class DefaultErrorHandler is returned by default implementation of UriToHandlerMapper.createErrorHandler().
+  It just calls HttpServletResponse.sendError(status).

 Extra (core does not depend on these):